atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/survivorship-bias.md

 ![Present day we only see castles that were made of stone](/assets/images/05 survivorship2.png)

-#### Present Day
+#### Present

 All we see is the surviving stone castle

-#### Medieval Times
+#### Past

-We can see the same stone castle but also the more numerous wooden castles
+In the past we see the same stone castle but also the more numerous wooden castles.
+The wood castles did not survive to the present.

-People assume that what they see or have concrete evidence of are the only things that have ever existed.
-When in fact most of the things that have existed in the past have never seen before.
+People assume that what they see or have concrete evidence of in the present are the only things that have ever existed.
+When in fact most of the things that have existed in the past do not exist in the present.

 ### Inferring causality